YinHK-gameDev/unity-learn/scripting cheestsheet/Application/README.md

 ```

 #### `Application.persistentDataPath`
 Contains the path to a persistent data directory (Read Only).
+Path for the saving game data.

 This value is a directory path (notice the difference in slash directions on different operating systems according to `Path.DirectorySeparatorChar)`, where you **can store data** that you want to be **kept between runs**.
 When you publish on **iOS** and **Android**, `persistentDataPath` points to a **public directory on the device**.
 Files in this location are **not erased by app updates**.
 The files **can still be erased by users directly**.